neocim/my_compilers/simple_interpreter/README.md

 <h2>What is it?</h2>

-This is a simple interpreter that calculate binary ex pressions and displays the result.
+This is a simple interpreter that calculate binary expressions and displays the result.

 <h2>TODO!</h2>